Commercial MEP Engineering Design Services Across All 50 States

 How Long Does MEP Engineering Design Take?

-Standard commercial buildings under 25,000 SF require 6–10 weeks of MEP design.
-Mid-size buildings of 25,000–100,000 SF require 10–18 weeks.
-Complex facilities like hospitals, data centers, cleanrooms, or food processing plants require 18–30+ weeks.
-Design-build delivery typically compresses these timelines by 15–30% by overlapping phases.
+Standard commercial buildings under 25,000 SF require 6 to 10 weeks of MEP design.
+Mid-size buildings of 25,000 to 100,000 SF require 10 to 18 weeks.
+Complex facilities like hospitals, data centers, cleanrooms, or food processing plants require 18 to 30 or more weeks.
+Design-build delivery typically compresses these timelines by 15 to 30 percent by overlapping phases.

 | Project Size & Type | Design-Bid-Build | Design-Build |